Yeat: 2021–2022: Viral success, Up 2 Me, and 2 Alive

 Yeat achieved viral success online through platforms such as TikTok in 2021.
 Writing for Pitchfork, Mano Sundaresan commented "Cutting his teeth in the influential online rap collective Slayworld over the last few years, Yeat was always a little stranger than his peers, and consequently cast as a minor figure.
 But in 2021, his surrealist bent became his superpower."
 Yeat's music began to gain traction online following his 4L mixtape, which was released June 11, 2021.
 The 4L project notably included "Sorry Bout That" and "Money Twerk".

 In August, he released the EP Trendi which had increased success with "Mad Bout That" and "Fukit".
 Also in August, a snippet of his song "Get Busy" went viral online, attracting considerable media and fan attention upon its release.
 The song was particularly cited by media outlets for its line "this song already was turnt but here's a bell", which was immediately followed by the ringing of church bells (which are often incorporated into his songs).
 Fellow rappers Drake and Lil Yachty also referenced the line.

 On September 10, Yeat released his debut studio album Up 2 Me through an initial one-album deal with Interscope Records and Foundation Media.
 The album received generally positive reception from critics.
 After the limited Interscope and Foundation deal had ended, Yeat fulfilled a promise he made to Zack Bia by signing with the latter's Field Trip Recordings, in addition to Conor Ambrose's Listen to the Kids, in a joint venture with Geffen Records and Interscope Records.

 On January 22, 2022, Up 2 Me made its debut on the Billboard 200, initially reaching number 183 and ultimately peaking at number 58.
-Later that same month, Yeat teased a mid-February release date for his next album, 2 Alive.
+Later that same month, Yeat teased a mid-February release date for his next album, 2 Alivë.
 His song "U Could Tell" was featured in the Euphoria episode "You Who Cannot See, Think of Those Who Can", which premiered on January 30.

 On February 11, the single "Still Countin" was released alongside a Cole Bennett-directed music video.
 On February 18, Yeat released his second studio album, 2 Alive, through Geffen Records, Field Trip Recordings, Listen to the Kids, and Twizzy Rich.
 It debuted and peaked at number six on the Billboard 200, selling around 36,000 units and becoming his highest charting project.
 On April 1, the deluxe version of 2 Alive, titled 2 Alive (Geek Pack), was released.
 On April 29, he released "No Handoutz", a collaborative single with Internet Money Records.

 On June 28, Yeat released "Rich Minion", a single he was commissioned to create for a Lyrical Lemonade-produced trailer promoting the film Minions: The Rise of Gru.
 After its release, the song became associated with "GentleMinions", a meme involving people who would dress in formal attire and attend screenings of the film while it was playing in movie theatres during the summer of 2022.